-The use of intrapulmonary percussion ventilation in the home setting has not been proven safe or more effective than manual CPT.
+The use of intrapulmonary percussion ventilation (also known as the Percussionaire Corporation IPV Ventilator) in the home setting has not been proven safe or more effective than manual CPT.
 The safety of home use has been questioned in the home setting.
 The use of IPV ventilation in the home setting is considered investigational.

 Other applications of airway clearance devices, including, but not limited to their use with other lung diseases and other neuromuscular disorders is considered investigational.